Canadian Clinical Guideline

 Developed by a 36-member committee, the guideline is based on the latest evidence, expert consensus, lived/living experience as well as clinical experience from across Canada.
 It makes recommendations for care providers about how to ask about alcohol, diagnose alcohol use disorder, manage alcohol withdrawal, and create treatment plans based on the individual’s goals.

-In addition to the new clinical guidelines, a website has been developed, called helpwithdrinking.ca, to raise awareness of resources and treatments available to Canadians.
-These resources do not make recommendations for reducing health risks associated with alcohol, but provide Canadians with information about what treatments are available for high risk drinking and how they can be accessed.
+These updates are translated for public use on the website, helpwithdrinking.ca, which was developed in 2023 to raise awareness of resources and treatments available to Canadians.
+These resources provide Canadians with information about what treatments are available for high-risk drinking and how they can be accessed.

 To watch a presentation from the Canadian Society of Addiction Medicine (CSAM) conference on the guideline with committee co-chair Dr. Evan Wood click here.